djeglin/cygnus-js/README.md

 ```

 ### Changelog
+`0.5.1`: Fixed a crash when going back in browser history if `scrollTop` wasn't set, by adding a default

 `0.5.0`: Added scroll position tracking and manual scroll position restoration for `popstate` events

 `0.4.0`: Cygnus will now scroll to the top of the page during transition if the page change is triggered from a clicked link (rather than history action)